 L’Teisha realized quickly that with all the different communication channels her team uses, information will become scattered and hard for employees to find later.
 So they set up a hub page in Confluence that makes it easy to refer back to past updates.
 It’s a win for her team, too: they don’t get pings every five minutes asking where the updated travel policy can be found.

 Expect to evolve your plan as the situation changes and based on feedback you get from employees.
 (Bonus points if you proactively ask for feedback.)
 Review your plan every few weeks and adjust as necessary.

 Customize your internal communications plan

 Your internal comms plan will spell out how you’ll provide employees with the right information at the right time and via the right channels so everyone stays on the same page.
 Plan on spending an hour or two drafting it, with additional time for a round of feedback from your team.

 Start by laying out a 4 x 7 table with the columns labeled “Content, Audience, Channels, Purpose/Goals” Label the rows, “Daily, Weekly, Fortnightly, Monthly, Quarterly, Yearly, Ad Hoc.”

-Check out our example internal communications plan here.
+Check out our template here.